Report on financial structures details structural changes in the euro area financial sector

-- Consolidation and rationalisation in the banking sector continued in 2014, and the median Tier 1 ratio increased to 14.4% from 13%
+- Consolidation in the banking sector continued in 2015

-- Insurance companies and pension funds are starting to adjust structurally to low yield environment
+- Insurance companies and pension funds are starting to adjust structurally to the low-yield environment

 - Sonnemannstrasse 20

 - 60314 Frankfurt am Main, Németország

 A sokszorosítás a forrás megnevezésével engedélyezett.Médiakapcsolatok